-The 35 regional forecasts systems that are not operated by Copernicus Marine are mostly operated by national entities and provide data free of charge to relevant users in 71% of the cases.
-They address circulation (80% of the regional OOFS), wave dynamics (23%) and biogeochemistry (14%), as well as Lagrangian drift dynamics for the sake of oil spills and search and rescue services.
-12 of these 35 systems report a dependence on the Copernicus Marine products (including GLO-MFC forecast products) in terms of open sea boundary conditions.
+The 35 regional forecasts systems that are not operated by Copernicus Marine are mostly operated by national entities and provide data free of charge to relevant users in 71 % of the cases.
+They address circulation (80 % of the regional OOFSs), wave dynamics (23%), and biogeochemistry (14%), as well as Lagrangian drift dynamics, for the sake of oil spills and search and rescue services.
+Of these 35 systems, 12 report a dependence on the Copernicus Marine products (including GLO-MFC forecast products) in terms of opensea boundary conditions.
 Many of these systems (10) benefit from the SMHI e-Hype products to constrain river discharge.
-Regarding atmospheric conditions, a majority (22 regional OOFS) rely on Pan-European products (typically provided by ECMWF), but regional atmospheric products are also exploited, as qualitative operational products are provided by national agencies in most European countries.
+Regarding atmospheric conditions, the majority (22 regional OOFSs) rely on Pan-European products (typically provided by ECMWF), but regional atmospheric products are also exploited, as qualitative operational products are provided by national agencies in most European countries.

-- 487 32 coastal OOFSs are reported in the EuroGOOS Coastal Working Group (CWG) inventory for the North Sea, Baltic Sea, and - European shelves, addressing circulation (68% of the coastal OOFS), biogeochemistry (29%), and wave dynamics (4%). - 489 Again, these OOFSs are mostly operated by public entities (although this is recognized as a potential bias in the survey, as - 490 discussed in Capet et al. 2020) and provide, in the vast majority, forecast data freely accessible to relevant users. - 491 Among coastal OOFS, the usage of land and atmospheric forcing data from specific national sources is much more common - 492 than for regional systems, indicating that adequate products are available at local scales.
-Besides, several coastal system - 493 operators rely on their own atmospheric or hydrology model to obtain adequate boundary conditions.
-One could highlight that - 494 15 of the 35 reporting coastal OOFS provide forecasts at a spatial resolution below 500 m, at least in some parts of their - domain.
-In general, such systems also consider fine bathymetry, with a minimal water depth of under 5m (Figure 8). - 496 According to the survey, which was in almost all cases answered by model operators, OOFSs in the North-East Atlantic are - 497 relevant for marine safety, oil spills, and sea level monitoring concerns (Figure 9).
-Yet, the survey did not consider the extent - 498 to which provided information was effectively exploited by downstream operators.
-To a lesser extent, some systems address - 499 biochemical issues such as water quality, harmful algal blooms, or coastal eutrophication.
+A total of 32 coastal OOFSs are reported in the EuroGOOS Coastal Working Group (CWG) inventory for the North Sea, Baltic Sea, and European shelves, addressing circulation (68% of the coastal OOFSs), biogeochemistry (29%), and wave dynamics (4%).
+Again, these OOFSs are mostly operated by public entities (although this is recognized as a potential bias in the survey, as discussed in Capet et al., 2020) and provide, in the vast majority of cases, forecast data that are freely accessible to relevant users.

-37https://marine.copernicus.eu/services/use-cases
+Figure 7.
+The Copernicus Marine regional monitoring and forecasting centers operating in the area: IBI-MFC (in blue), NWS-MFC (in orange), and BAL-MFC (in green).
+The map shows bathymetry (m) and the composite regions obtained from the MyOcean Viewer (https: //marine.copernicus.eu/access-data/ocean-visualisation-tools, last access: 14 May 2025).

-Figure 8.
-Joint and marginal distribution of the minimal water depth and spatial grid resolution, for all North-East Atlantic coastal model domains illustrated in Figure 7.
+Among coastal OOFSs, the usage of land and atmospheric forcing data from specific national sources is much more common than for regional systems, indicating that adequate products are available at local scales.
+Besides, several coastal system operators rely on their own atmospheric or hydrology model to obtain adequate boundary conditions.
+One could highlight that 15 of the 35 reporting coastal OOFSs provide forecasts at a spatial resolution below 500 m, at least in some parts of their domain.
+In general, such systems also consider fine bathymetry, with a minimal water depth of under 5 m (Fig. 8).

-Figure 9.
-Number of regional and coastal models considered by their providers to be relevant for a proposed set of downstream sectorial applications and phenomenon of interest.
-Based on the 2018-2019 EuroGOOS CWG survey (Capet et al. 2020).
+According to the survey, which was in almost all cases answered by model operators, OOFSs in the North East Atlantic are relevant for marine safety, oil spills, and sea level monitoring concerns (Fig. 9).
+However, the survey did not consider the extent to which provided information was effectively exploited by downstream operators.
+To a lesser extent, some systems address biochemical issues such as water quality, harmful algal blooms, or coastal eutrophication.